-This means that UK-born children who have non-British parents will be classed as dependants and will therefore be subject to immigration controls, just as their parents are.
+This means that UK-born children who have non-British parents will be classed as dependants and will be subject to immigration controls.

 What are the requirements for British Citizenship by Descent?

 British Citizenship by Descent applies to those who were born outside the UK to parents (either one or both of them) who were British citizens at the time of birth.
-Those with British Citizenship by Descent are not able to automatically pass on citizenship to any child who is also born outside the UK.
+Those with Citizenship by Descent are not able to automatically pass on citizenship to their child if they are also born outside the UK.

 If you were born outside the UK on or after 1st July 2006 to a parent who was a British citizen at the time of your birth and had the right to pass on their citizenship to you, you will automatically be a British citizen.